 Bon Voyage!
 From the team at Brisbane Airport.

-All that stands between you and your international flight are three simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.
+All that stands between you and your international flight are two simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.

-Step 1: Security and safety (compulsory for all passengers)
+Step 1: Security Screening (compulsory for all passengers)

 It’s compulsory for all departing passengers to undertake a security screening of their body and belongings before travel.